rolan-lab/rolan-lab/README.md

 ---

 ## 🐱 About Me
-- 💻 Just a girl trying to make code *actually* work
+- 💻 Just a person trying to make code *actually* work
 - ☕ Fueled by tea, snacks, and late-night debugging
 - 🌙 Coding at 3AM because inspiration (or errors) never sleep
 - 🎨 Love mixing creativity with code